 Help for Those in Need

 Many disposable diapers and doctors offices give away free samples.
 Some cloth diaper companies offer assistance for families who are in poverty.
 Pregnancy resource centers (which help women after birth) and maternity homes may also provide assistance.
-Check out this article for more information.
+Check out this article for more information on where to find free diapers.

 Keeping up with numerous soiled cloth diapers may be more than you or another caregiver may want to do.
 You could consider a hybrid situation of disposable for child care, baby sitters and other caregivers, and cloth at home.
 Even if you choose primarily cloth diapers, you may find disposables more absorbent for nighttime use.